Hardcore punk

 Hardcore sprouted underground scenes across the United States in the early 1980s, particularly in Los Angeles, San Francisco, Washington, D.C., Boston, and New York, as well as in Canada and the United Kingdom.
 Hardcore has spawned the straight edge movement and its associated sub-movements, hardline and youth crew.
 Hardcore was heavily involved in the rise of the independent record labels in the 1980s and with the DIY ethics in underground music scenes.
 It has also influenced various music genres that have experienced widespread commercial success, including grunge and thrash metal.

-Although the music genre started in English-speaking western countries, notable hardcore scenes have existed in Italy and Japan.
+Although the music genre started in English-speaking Western countries, notable hardcore scenes have existed in Italy, Japan and Brazil.

 Characteristics

 Hardcore historian Steven Blush credits Minor Threat's Ian MacKaye with starting a "die-hard mindset that begat almost everything we now call Hardcore", which was virulently anti-music industry and anti-rock star.
-An article in Drowned in Sound argues that late 1970s/early 1980s-era hardcore is the true spirit of punk, because "all the poseurs and fashionistas fucked off to the next trend of skinny pink ties with New Romantic haircuts, singing wimpy lyrics" and the punk scene now consisted of people like Minor Threat, Bad Brains, Black Flag, and Circle Jerks, dedicated to DIY ethics.
+An article in Drowned in Sound argues that late 1970s/early 1980s-era hardcore is the true spirit of punk, because "all the poseurs and fashionistas fucked off to the next trend of skinny pink ties with New Romantic haircuts, singing wimpy lyrics" and the punk scene now consisted of people like Minor Threat, Bad Brains, Black Flag, and Circle Jerks, dedicated to the DIY ethics.

 Other writers have also attributed hardcore to a reaction against artsy and mellower sub-genres that punk grew into, such as post-punk and new wave.
-Hardcore punk additionally broke with original punk rock song patterns and visuals, favoring lower key aesthetics.
-According to Eli Enis of Billboard magazine, hardcore shows are known to be violent.
+Hardcore punk additionally broke with original punk rock song patterns and visuals, favoring lower-key aesthetics.